Prag8855/aab/content/guides/questions-about-berlin.md

 - **Employment lawyer** (*Fachanwalt für Arbeitsrecht*)
     Use my [list of English-speaking lawyers in Berlin](/guides/english-speaking-lawyers-berlin).
 Hire a lawyer who specialises in employment law.
 They cost around 200€ per hour.
 Your [legal insurance](/glossary/Rechtsschutzversicherung) pay for it.

+Don't be afraid to defend your rights.
+Your employer can't fire you or blacklist you because of it.
+It will not affect your job search.[^7]

 ## Business questions

 ### People who can help you